jotaefepinho/online-store/README.md

 ![Navigation Diagram](./diagram.jpg)

 - Some sections are available in the Navigation Bar, but most are hidden behind the product or cart sections
+- Magenta-Colored Pages require being logged in with Admin Permissions
+- Cyan-Colored Pages require being logged in

 ---